Degeneration of endomorphisms of the complex projective space in the hybrid space: Degeneration of complex projective manifolds

 The latter space can be defined just like the hybrid space above using affine charts, or more intrinsically as follows (see e.g.~\cite[\S 2.1]{nicaise}).
-A point in $X_{\C((t)),r}$ is a pair $(x,|\cdot|)$ where $x$ is a scheme-theoretic point in $X_{\C((t))}$ with residue field $\kappa(x)$ and $|\cdot| : \kappa(x) \to \R_+$ is a norm whose restriction to $\C((t))$ is $|\cdot|_r$.
+A point in $X^{\an}_{\C((t))}$ is a pair $(x,|\cdot|)$ where $x$ is a scheme-theoretic point in $X_{\C((t))}$ with residue field $\kappa(x)$ and $|\cdot| : \kappa(x) \to \R_+$ is a norm whose restriction to $\C((t))$ is $|\cdot|_r$.

-The topology on $X_{\C((t)),r}$ is the coarsest one such that the canonical map $\mathfrak{s} : X_{\C((t)),r}\to X_{\C((t))}$ sending $(x,|\cdot|)$ to $x$ is continuous; and for any affine open set $U\subset X_{\C((t))}$, the map $f \mapsto |f(x)|$ is continuous on $\mathfrak{s}^{-1}(U)$.
+The topology on $X^{\an}_{\C((t))}$ is the coarsest one such that the canonical map $\mathfrak{s} : X^{\an}_{\C((t))}\to X_{\C((t))}$ sending $(x,|\cdot|)$ to $x$ is continuous; and for any affine open set $U\subset X_{\C((t))}$, the map $f \mapsto |f(x)|$ is continuous on $\mathfrak{s}^{-1}(U)$.

-Since $X_{\C((t))}$ is projective and connected, it follows from~\cite[\S 3]{berkovich} that $X_{\C((t)),r}$ is a compact locally connected and connected space.
-Note that it is however not a second countable space but is sequentially compact by~\cite{poineau12}.
+Since $X_{\C((t))}$ is projective and connected, it follows from~\cite[\S 3]{berkovich} that $X^{\an}_{\C((t))}$ is a compact locally connected and connected space.
+Note however that it is not second countable but is sequentially compact by~\cite{poineau12}.

 The next result summarizes the main properties of the map $\pi_{\hyb}$.
 Together with Proposition~\ref{prop:hybrid circle} it also completes the proof of Theorem~\ref{thm:hybrid} from the introduction.